Iditbnaya/Azure-CostA-Agantic-AI/CopilotStudio/README.md

-# Azure Cost Optimization Agent - Copilot Studio Version
+# Azure Cost Optimization Agent - Copilot Studio Setup

-> **💡 Note**: This is the **Microsoft Copilot Studio** version of the Azure Cost Optimization Agent.
-For the **Azure AI Foundry** version with AI agent orchestration, see the [main repository README](../README.md).
+> **💡 Note**: This folder contains the **Microsoft Copilot Studio** agent deployment configuration.
+The Azure Functions backend is deployed from the **root directory**.
+For the **Azure AI Foundry** agent deployment, see the `/Foundry` folder.

-An intelligent Azure Functions-based API for identifying orphaned resources and analyzing Azure costs, designed to integrate with Microsoft Copilot Studio AI agents for conversational FinOps and cloud cost optimization.
+## Overview

+This guide explains how to integrate the Azure Cost Optimization Agent (deployed from the root directory) with Microsoft Copilot Studio using custom connectors.
+The backend Azure Functions API provides endpoints for identifying orphaned resources and analyzing Azure costs.

 ## 🎯 Purpose